Alstom Coradia LINT

-The Alstom Coradia LINT is an articulated railcar manufactured by Alstom since 1999, offered in diesel and hydrogen fuel models.
+The Alstom Coradia LINT is an articulated railcar of the Alstom Coradia family manufactured by Alstom since 1999, offered in diesel and hydrogen vehicle models.

 The acronym LINT is short for the German "leichter innovativer Nahverkehrstriebwagen" (light innovative local transport rail vehicle).
 It was designed by Linke-Hofmann-Busch (LHB; acquired 1996 by Alstom) and has been distributed as part of Alstom's Coradia family.

 Description

-The type designation gives the vehicle's length: The one-piece type LINT 27 has a length of 27.26 m and is also known as Baureihe 640 (DB class 640) of Deutsche Bahn.
+The type designation gives the vehicle's length: the one-piece type LINT 27 has a length of 27.26 m and is also known as Baureihe 640 (DB class 640) of Deutsche Bahn.
 The two-part train with a Jacobs-bogie, LINT 41, is 41.89 m long.
 In Germany it is classified as Baureihe 648 (DB Class 648), Baureihe 0623 and Baureihe 1648.
 Trainsets LINT 54 Baureihe 0622 using two car bodies and LINT 81 Baureihe 0620/0621 using three car bodies have been introduced in 2013.

 The Alstom Coradia LINT is part of Alstom Coradia family of Inter-city trains which includes multiple unit diesel (DMU) or electric (EMU) as well as double-decker trains.
 The LINT family offers capacities ranging from 70 to 300 seated passengers.
 They operate at top speeds up to 140 km/h (87 mph).

-The Coradia LINT trains are manufactured in Salzgitter in Germany, other types of the CORADIA range are the A-TER Class X 73500 manufactured in Reichshoffen in France and the Coradia Minuetto manufactured in Savigliano in Italy.
+The Coradia LINT trains are manufactured in Salzgitter in Germany.
+Other types of the Coradia range are the A-TER Class X 73500 manufactured in Reichshoffen in France and the Coradia Minuetto manufactured in Savigliano in Italy.